A Complete Gili Trawangan Guide: What to See, Eat & Do

 Random Warungs

 A lot of travelers don’t realize that there are tons of local warungs (restaurants) scattered around the island.
-If you veer off the main drag and head to the island’s interior, you’ll see tons of little restaurants serving up Indonesian staples like nasi goreng, gado-gado, nasi campur, gorengan and more.
+If you veer off the main drag and head to the island’s interior, you’ll encounter little family-run restaurants serving up Indonesian staples like nasi goreng, gado-gado, nasi campur, gorengan, and more.
+They’re super cheap and super good.

 sunset gili trawangan (1 of 1)